Bazaar on the prairie

 Folklorama: It's the first two weeks of August, held in pavilions around the city.

 June, Jazz Winnipeg Festival and International Children's Festival.
 July, North America's second-largest Fringe Festival.
-September, Manitoba Dragon Boat Festival at the Forks and Irish Festival at Canadian Mennonite University.
+September, Manitoba Dragon Boat Festival at the Forks.
+October, Irish Festival at Canadian Mennonite University.

 Tours: "In Riel’s Footsteps'' is held at St. Boniface Cathedral in July and August, 204-233-8343 or 866-808-8338, Tourisme Riel.
 Walking tours of the Selkirk Avenue cultural mosaic are held Tuesday through Saturday from May through August, 204-586-3445.